Market

 governance.

-A separate exercise was carried out to evaluate the
+A separate exercise was carried out to evaluate

-performance of individual Directors, who were evaluated
+the performance of individual Directors, who were

-contribution, independence of judgement, safeguarding
+and contribution, independence of judgement,

-the interest of the Company.
+safeguarding the interest of the Company.

-16. FAMILIARISATION PROGRAMME FOR DIRECTORS
+19. FAMILIARISATION PROGRAMME FOR DIRECTORS

 At the time of appointing a Director, a formal letter of

-appointment is given, which interalia explains the
+appointment is given, which inter alia explains the

 role, function, duties and responsibilities expected as